Examples of Restrictive Covenants in UK Employment Contracts

 Reviewing a Covenant

 If an employee works for their employer for a long period of time, then it may be necessary to revisit their contract to review whether the restrictions put in place at the beginning are still relevant or, indeed, enforceable.

 Sometimes, what is known as ‘Garden Leave’ will be included in a Restrictive Covenant.
 This clause allows an employer to specify that an employee should spend part or even all of their notice period at home to prevent them from starting work for a rival employer, while still receiving their usual salary and benefits.
 These are difficult to enforce, but may be used where once notice has been given the employer feels that the employee’s continued exposure to confidential business information may jeopardise the security of the business.

 Restrictive Covenants are incredibly complex, and for both employers and employees challenging them can be very time consuming and costly.
 It is important that employers understand what they want to achieve with a Restrictive Covenant, and that the terms and conditions they’re laying out are fair to the employee, while at the same time protecting their own business interests.
 Employees should be absolutely sure that before they sign an agreement, any Restrictive Covenants are fair, reasonable and justified.

-If you’re concerned about a Restrictive Covenant clause in your contract, or are an employer who wants clarification on what they can and cannot include in a Covenant, call our specialist Employment Law Solicitors on 01618558356 or contact us online and we will call you.
+If you’re concerned about a Restrictive Covenant clause in your contract, or are an employer who wants clarification on what they can and cannot include in a Covenant.